When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Pinstripes

-Pinstripes are thin, white, or light-colored vertical stripes evenly spaced to create a sharp, formal appearance.
+Pinstripes are thin, white, or light-coloured vertical stripes evenly spaced to create a sharp, formal appearance.

 Pinstripe suits are associated with business attire and convey a sense of professionalism and authority.